yukesshwaran21/Lung-cancer-classification/README.md

-# 🧠 Lung Cancer Classification using Hybrid Deep Learning + ML
+# 🧠 Lung Cancer Classification using Hybrid Model

 ## 📌 Overview
 This project presents a hybrid framework combining CNN (EfficientNet) with Machine Learning (SVM, LR, RF) to classify lung cancer from CT scans.